This post may contain affiliate links. Please see my disclosure policy for details.

 Arniston House History

-The Dundas family are well known throughout Scotland.
+The Dundas family is well known throughout Scotland.
 There is a Dundas street in Edinburgh (and on further inspection worldwide!) and there is even a statue of Henry Dundas on top of the Melville Monument too.

 That man was Henry Dundas, 1st Viscount Melville, but often he is nicknamed the ‘Uncrowned King of Scotland’.
 He was the MP for Midlothian in 1774.